 You can also heighten the excitement of the hunt and puzzle solving by timing the participants to see who finds all pieces and solves the puzzle first.
 As a reward that team could take the first turn in the next activity.

 First, it gets the children (and adults too) moving.
 The kinesthetic activity or searching for the pieces is good for those who have wiggles or short attention spans.

 And we have research that proves that jigsaw puzzle activities use all the cells from all the different parts of the brain at once, so not only are we waking up the body and getting the blood flowing, we are also waking up the brain as we work to solve the puzzle and read the clues it creates.

 Get Your Free Printable Apple Puzzle

 This printable is free for subscribers of Paradise Praises.
-Just enter your name and email so that we can email you your unique download link.
+Just click here.